2025

 In: International Journal of Child-Computer Interaction, pp. 100596, 2023, ISSN: 2212-8689.

-Abstract | Links | BibTeX | Tags: Child-Computer Interaction, Covid-19, Digital health platforms, Intergenerational codesign, mental health, No child alone, Private social networks, Socioemotional wellbeing
+Abstract | Links | BibTeX | Tags: Child-Computer Interaction, Covid-19, Digital health platforms, Intergenerational codesign, mental health, no child alone, Private social networks, Socioemotional wellbeing

 @article{WARREN2023100596,